softon/sms/README.md

 # sms
 Simple SMS Gateway Package for sending short text messages from your Application.
-Facade for Laravel 5.Currently supported Gateways MVaayoo, Gupshup, SmsAchariya, SmsCountry / Any REST based Gateways are supported by Custom Gateway.
+Facade for Laravel 5.Currently supported Gateways MVaayoo, Gupshup, SmsAchariya, SmsCountry, SmsLane / Any REST based Gateways are supported by Custom Gateway.
 Log gateway can be used for testing.

 <strong>Installation</strong>